DynaPlex/DynaPlex/readme.md

 ## Configuration

 For the easiest setup, provide a `CMakeUserPresets.txt` in the root directory.
 Note: `CMakeUserPresets.txt` in the root directory is ignored by Git.
-This allows for specific configurations tailored to your local setup.
+This allows for passing in specific configurations and paths tailored to your local environment.
 An example file can be found at `cmake/resources/`.
-Be sure to adapt this to your specific needs.
+You could copy this to the root directory, and adapt it to your specific needs.

-The CMakeUserPresets.txt should provide variables, including DYNAPLEX_IO_ROOT_DIR where input and output for dynaplex will be stored and retrieved from.
+The CMakeUserPresets.txt should provide paths to certain dependences, including DYNAPLEX_IO_ROOT_DIR where input and output for DynaPlex will be stored and retrieved from.

 ## Windows